Faculty Research at the Department of Management and Organizations

 Top-ranked faculty research productivity

-According to recent analysis by Texas A&M University, Eller's Department of Management and Organizations is a leader among management departments worldwide for faculty research productivity, ranking #9 for public institutions and #13 overall.
+According to recent analysis by Texas A&M University and the University of Georgia, Eller's Department of Management and Organizations is a leader among management departments in the U.S. for faculty research productivity, ranking #2 for publications/faculty.

 Our Research Stories